curtisgibby/lifestreams/README.md

-# lifestreams
+# Lifestreams

-Lifestreams - your life in a colorful graphic
+Your life in a colorful graphic

 ## How to Run